 If you are still new to running and the first few weeks feel too challenging, consider trying the 10 km or even 5 km plan first, and give yourself a strong base to work from.

-Remember this is an 8-week program and you don’t need to go too hard, too soon – that is what demotivates people or causes injury.
+You don’t need to go too hard, too soon – that’s what demotivates people and puts you at risk of injury.
 Build your way into it.

 Training days explained

-Stretch + strengthen: In the guide, stretching and some strength training is scheduled for Mondays, following your long run on Sundays.
-Strength training could consist of bodyweight-based activities like push-ups, chin-ups or dips or light weights with high reps at your local gym.
-The guide also recommends strength training following your Thursday session.
+Stretch + strengthen: In this guide, stretching and some strength training is scheduled for Mondays, following your long run on Sundays.
+Strength training could include bodyweight exercises like push ups, chin-ups or dips, or light weights with high reps at your local gym.
+This guide also recommends strength training following your Thursday session.

-Run: Appearing simple enough, those new to running may find this term tricky to define.
-How fast should I run?
-Do I speed up on the longer run?
-The trick is not to worry about speed, take one step, then the next and you are running.
-General advice suggests running at a pace that allows you to comfortably hold a conversation – tricky to measure if running solo.
+Run: The trick is not to worry about speed.
+In general, try to run at a pace that allows you to comfortably hold a conversation.
 Find a pace that allows you to finish the distance of the session, or as close to it as you can.